choldgraf/choldgraf.github.io/posts/2021/2021-12-18-hybrid-tutorial-prerecord.mdghts.md

 This posed a few challenges:

-- tutorials almost **always** go over time - particularly if you're taking questions from attendees.
+- Tutorials almost **always** go over time - particularly if you're taking questions from attendees.
 - It is tricky to go back and forth between lecture-style talking and going through steps yourself to make sure that you're not out-pacing the attendees.
-- My time working with the Carpentries taught me that having helpers in a tutorial is extremely useful to keep things on track.
+- My time working with [the Carpentries](https://carpentries.org/) taught me that having helpers in a tutorial is extremely useful to keep things on track.

-The rest of this post is about my experience pre-recording the talk!
+So, I decided to try an expriment this time: I'd pre-record my tutorial via Zoom, and then attend the session as a helper.
+The rest of this post is about my experience!

 ```{admonition} If you'd like to check out the tutorial